Toothless5143/File-Integriti-Monitor/README.md

 7. The script will continue running and monitoring the files until you manually stop it by pressing `Ctrl+C`.

+8. Optional: The output of the tool can be stored inside a file using different Linux utilities like `tee` for further investigations.

 ## Installation:

 To install and run the File Integrity Monitor, follow these steps: